Royal Rumble (2022): Broadcast outlets

-Announced on September 27, 2021, the 2022 event was the 35th event in the Royal Rumble chronology and was scheduled to be held on Saturday, January 29 at The Dome at America's Center in St. Louis, Missouri.
-It featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first Royal Rumble to livestream on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
-Additionally, this was WWE's first pay-per-view to livestream on Disney+ Hotstar in Indonesia, as it was announced that The Walt Disney Company and WWE inked a multi-year deal to make Disney+ Hotstar as its exclusive home for WWE Network in Indonesia on January 27.
-Tickets went on sale on October 15 through Ticketmaster.
+The PLE was broadcast on traditional PPV outlets worldwide.
+It was also available to livestream on the WWE Network in most international markets.
+In the United States, this was the first Royal Rumble to livestream on Peacock following the shutdown of the American version of the WWE Network in April 2021.
+This was also WWE's first PLE to livestream on Disney+ Hotstar in Indonesia, as it was announced that The Walt Disney Company and WWE inked a multi-year deal to make Disney+ Hotstar its exclusive home for WWE Network in Indonesia on January 27.